YamiCreampuff/MewGen-WIP/README.md

 The blog will essentially go over their creation n whatnot.

 These Mews are from a subplot I have going on in my PMD story which has yet to be finalised/published :')

-The start of the mew story however, can be found here: [redacted for now, though the blog will essentially go over their creation n whatnot.]

 I should also note!
 I am not a coder, so this project will be a fun learning experience :3